A glossary of some of the significant Australian arts bodies

 Tasmania Performs works with performing artists at critical points across their careers, providing targeted support and professional opportunities through producing and/or touring work.
 Tasmania Performs is an initiative of Arts Tasmania, developed in partnership with the Australia Council in 2006 and managed by one of Australia’s leading national producing and touring organisations Performing Lines.

 Theatre Network Australia (Vic)

 Theatre Network Australia (TNA) is a service organisation for the professional, non-profit theatre industry.
 Their work focuses on strengthening the independent and small to medium sectors, and increasing connection between all parts of the theatre industry.

 Based in Melbourne, TNA works nationally to promote the performing arts sector and run professional development forums, including the major Australian Theatre Forum, peer-learning workshops, and provide information and resources .

 Tour coordinators liaise with the producers and presenters to develop and deliver tours.
 There are a wide variety of tour coordinators within the sector, providing a range of different services.

-Western Australian Chamber of Arts and Commerce
+Western Australian Chamber of Arts and Culture